nippur72/SqlServerSocket/README.md

 # SqlServerSocket

+Connects to **Microsoft SQL Server** from the [Dart](dartlang.org) language.

-This package is a library for the Dart language that allows to interact with **Microsoft SQL Server**  by the use of a socket-based service (`SqlServerSocket.exe`) that runs in the background.
+Connection to SQL Server is achieved by that use of a specific service (`SqlServerSocket.exe`, included here) that runs in the background and has to be started before the Dart program.

-The service acts like a bridge between SQL Server and Dart.
-It's written in C# and uses native .NET drivers to interact with SQL Server.
+This library allows to run SQL queries on the server and have them returned as native Dart objects (Lists, Maps) with the correct data types.

+There is also a dedicated class `Table` that simplifies CRUD operations on datasets without the need of writing the SQL queries to insert, update or delete.

 ## How to install it

 1. Install and execute `SqlServerSocket.exe` in the background on the server machine where SQL Server is installed.
 The program will listen for connection coming from Dart on the local port `10980`.

-2. On the Dart side (server), install and reference the package `SqlServerSocket`.
+2. On the Dart side (server), install and reference the package `sql_server_socket`.

-## Usage
+## Basic usage

 Some dart examples (using `async` and `await`):